Common keymap editors

 Textadept

-- Based on scintilla.
-Menu system feels a bit all over the place with menu, command palette and a command line.
+- Menu system feels a bit all over the place with menu, command palette and a command line.
 None covers all functions.

 Cudatext